Happy almost October, friends! Can you believe it?

 So how can you create content around oat milk?
 Good question.
 Some ideas:

 - A review of different types of store-bought oat milks

 - A resource for the best uses of oat milk

 - A recipe that accentuates oat milk’s texture and/or flavor

-Because trick-or-treating is bound to look different this year, so maybe you can brainstorm some ways for kids to celebrate at home.
+Because kids still might not be trick-or-treating in full force this year, maybe you can brainstorm some ways for them to celebrate at home.
 Are there ways that parents can still bring the spirit of Halloween alive in the kitchen?

 This is the time to publish all the candy-related content!